Irresistible Lemon Blueberry Cookies – A Sweet and Tangy Treat

 Step 2 – Adding Dry Ingredients

 In a separate bowl, whisk together the flour, baking soda, baking powder, and salt.
-Gradually add the dry ingredients to the wet ingredients, stirring gently to avoid overmixing.
-Overmixing can make the cookies tough, so just blend until everything is combined.
+Slowly add this dry mix to the wet ingredients, stirring gently.

 Step 3 – Folding in Blueberries